 As an agribusiness, the Company operates in a VUCA (volatile, uncertain, complex and ambiguous) environment.
 Its performance is constantly influenced by external variables, such as unpredictable weather conditions, volatile commodity prices, fluctuating exchange rates, shifting consumer needs, economic uncertainties, security threats, international competition, disruptive technologies and market dynamics.
-This was illustrated in 2020 with disruptions caused by the pandemic that no one could have anticipated.
-2020 was an extremely challenging year with the COVID-19 pandemic affecting businesses and supply chains worldwide and drastically changing the way companies operate.
-As the pandemic situation evolved over time and presented us with new challenges, we took steps to adapt to the new normal by staying agile and achieve the best possible outcomes for our stakeholders.
+Although the COVID-19 pandemic situation has improved, 2022 continued to be an extremely challenging year due to Russia's invasion of Ukraine which affected businesses and supply chains worldwide.
+We took steps to stay agile and deliver the best possible outcomes for our stakeholders as we faced the challenges brought about by the pandemic and the situation in Russia and Ukraine.